sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Acknowledgments

 #  Change Log

-Changes from version 03 to version 04:
+Changes from version 03 to version 09:

-- Reduced representation complexity of the media-entry type
+- Reduced representation complexity of the media-entry type and removed the section describing the older data structure.
 - Added more signature schemes from COSE
 - Included a minimal required set of normative language
-- Reordering of attribute name to integer label by priority according to semantics
+- Reordering of attribute name to integer label by priority according to semantics.
+- Added an IANA registry for CoSWID items supporting future extension.
+- Cleaned up IANA registrations, fixing some inconsistencies in the table labels.
+- Added additional CDDL sockets for resource collection entries providing for additional extension points to address future SWID/CoSWID extensions.
+- Updated section on extension points to address new CDDL sockets and to reference the new IANA registry for items.
+- Removed unused references and added new references to address placeholder comments.

 Changes from version 02 to version 03: